VOL. 133 | NO. 123 | Wednesday, June 20, 2018

 By Patrick Lantrip

-The shipping giant reported earnings of $4.15 per diluted share for the fiscal quarter that ended May 31, and net income of just over $1.13 billion, up from $1.02 billion, or $3.75 a share, from a year ago.
+The shipping giant reported earnings of $4.15 per diluted share for the quarter ended May 31, and net income of just over $1.13 billion, which is up from $1.02 billion, or $3.75 a share, a year ago.

-Meanwhile, adjusted earnings of $5.91 per share beat Wall Street expectations.
-Industry analysts had forecast $5.72 per share, according to a Zacks Investment Research survey.
+Meanwhile, adjusted earnings of $5.91 per share beat analysts' expectations of $5.72 per share, according to a survey by Zacks Investment Research.
 This marks the third consecutive quarter FedEx has outperformed expectations, according to the financial research company.

 Revenues for the company rose to $17.3 billion from $15.7 billion a year ago, with an operating margin of 7.4 percent.
-Analysts’ revenue forecast was $17.19 billion, according to Zacks.
+Analysts had forecast revenue of $17.2 billion.

-Fiscal 2017 revenues rose to $65.5 billion, up from $60.3 billion a year ago, and boasted a full-year operating margin of 7.4 percent, which is down one full percentage point year-over-year.
+Fiscal 2017 revenues rose to $65.5 billion, up from $60.3 billion a year ago, and boasted a full-year operating margin of 7.4 percent, which is down a full percentage point year-over-year.

-According to FedEx, quarterly net results included a $255 million, or $0.94 per diluted share, net tax benefit from corporate structuring transactions stemming from the integration of FedEx Express and TNT Express.
+According to FedEx, quarterly net results included a net tax benefit of $255 million, or $0.94 per diluted share, from corporate structuring transactions stemming from the integration of FedEx Express and TNT Express.
+The company also reported a $133 million, or $0.49 per diluted share, tax benefit from foreign tax credits associated with its offshore operations.